marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/common-function-attributes.rst

 .. index:: unavailable function attribute

-.. gcc-attr:: unavailable, unavailable (msg)
+.. fn-attr:: unavailable, unavailable (msg)

-  The :gcc-attr:`unavailable` attribute results in an error if the function is used anywhere in the source file.
+  The :fn-attr:`unavailable` attribute results in an error if the function is used anywhere in the source file.
 This is useful when identifying functions that have been removed from a particular variation of an interface.
-Other than emitting an error rather than a warning, the :gcc-attr:`unavailable` attribute behaves in the same manner as :gcc-attr:`deprecated`.
+Other than emitting an error rather than a warning, the :fn-attr:`unavailable` attribute behaves in the same manner as :fn-attr:`deprecated`.

-  The :gcc-attr:`unavailable` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)
+  The :fn-attr:`unavailable` attribute can also be used for variables and types (see :ref:`variable-attributes`, see :ref:`type-attributes`.)

 .. index:: error function attribute, warning function attribute

-.. gcc-attr:: error ("message"), warning ("message")
+.. fn-attr:: error ("message"), warning ("message")

   If the ``error`` or ``warning`` attribute is used on a function declaration and a call to such a function